-- Exceeding the powers of the office in derogation of those of another branch of government; - Behaving in a manner grossly incompatible with the proper functions and purpose of the office; and - Employing the power of the office for an improper purpose or personal gain.
+- Exceeding the powers of the office in derogation of those of another branch of government;27 - Behaving in a manner grossly incompatible with the proper functions and purpose of the office;28 and - Employing the power of the office for an improper purpose or personal gain.29

 The Congressional Research Service also has summarized and described conduct that may be impeachable.
-It concludes that "[w]here the person to be impeached is the President or an executive officer, conduct having criminal intent, serious abuses of the power of the office involved, failure to carry out the duties of that office, and, possibly, interference with the Congress in an impeachment investigation of the President or other executive official" is enough to support an article of impeachment.
+It concludes that "[w]here the person to be impeached is the President or an executive officer, conduct having

 Failure to "carry out the duties of that office" would certainly include the willful or reckless failure to abide by and enforce the laws that a particular office is charged with enforcing, such as federal immigration laws that are the specific province of the Department of Homeland Security.
 Under Article II of the Constitution, the President swears an oath to "preserve, protect and defend the Constitution," and his primary duty is faithfully to execute the laws enacted by Congress, to exercise his executive powers properly and in accordance with the trust and confidence placed in him by the American people.
 All civil officers of the executive branch, especially the principal officers who lead the cabinet departments of the federal government, must swear an oath similar to the President's and are bound by the same obligations in the conduct of their statutory functions and duties.
+32

 In contrast, the kings of England claimed a royal "prerogative" to "dispense with" the enforcement of a law in particular cases.
 The Restoration kings, Charles II and James II, removed and replaced numerous judges who refused to recognize and uphold the king's authorities, until the claim of a royal "dispensing power" reached its zenith with the opinion of the Court of the King's Bench in Godden v.
-Hales in 1686.
-In reaction to these assertions of prerogative, during the Glorious Revolution of 1688 and through the adoption of the English Bill of Rights, Parliament sought to restrain the monarch from exercising such powers.
+Hales in 1686.33 In reaction to these assertions of prerogative, during the Glorious Revolution of 1688 and through the adoption of the English Bill of Rights, Parliament sought to restrain the monarch from exercising such powers.34